briankoser/sfc-listeners-guide/episodes/0161-new-animated-star-wars-and-other-news.md

 recommendation: no
 recommendation_reason: No need to listen to old news.
 Check the guide for what's interesting in hindsight.
 ---
-Ben's one geek request for {% work "Star Wars VII" %}: cast Simon Pegg. <q class="archivist inline">Wishes do come true</q>
+Ben's one geek request for {% work "Star Wars VII" %}: cast Simon Pegg. {% arc %}Wishes do come true{% endarc %}

 Take That, Science: a man found an issue of Action Comics #1 in his attic drywall